 It’s also worth noting that some card issuers are temporarily more lenient about interest charges after major natural disasters or during global events, such as the COVID-19 pandemic.
 So if you’d rather not pay an interest charge on your credit card bill – especially if you’re in a period of economic hardship that’s out of your control – there’s no harm in asking your card issuer to remove it.

-But before you use our tool, you should first understand the basics of how credit card interest works.
+Whether you use WalletHub’s calculator or calculate credit card interest charges by hand, you should first understand the basics of how credit card interest works.
+We’ll highlight some key points below.

 If you pay off your balance in full by your due date, you won’t owe any interest.